Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Embeddings with a Markov property

+where in the right hand side, the measure $\nu$ is chosen to be the measure $\mu_t[\mu,T]$.
+In other words, almost surely the sequence of measures $\mu_{t+s}[\mu,T]$ (as a sequence parametrized by $s$), conditioned of $\mathcal{F}_t$, has the same distribution as the sequence of measures $\mu_s [\mathrm{C}(\nu),T]$, with the initial measure $\nu$ being $\mu_t$, up to translations. \end{definition}

-We denote by $\mathcal{SM}$ the space of signed measures on $\RR$.
-Our main definition will be: \begin{definition} (Markov property) A Skorokhod embedding scheme $T$ has a \emph{Markov} property if there exists a function $F:\mathcal{M} \to \mathcal{SM}$ such that
+Roughly speaking, an embedding scheme has the Markov property if $\mu_{t + dt}$ depends only on $\mu_t$ and on $d W_t$.
+Next, we denote by $\mathcal{MF}$ the space of measurable functions $f:\RR \to \RR$.
+The main definition we are interested in is: \begin{definition} (Analytic Markov property) A Skorokhod embedding scheme $T$ has the analytic \emph{Markov} property if there exists a function $K:\mathcal{M} \to \mathcal{MF}$ such that for every $\mu \in \mathcal{M}$ the associated stopping time $T$ and the family of probability measures $\{\mu_t\}_{t>0}$ defined in \eqref{defmutt} satisfy